19th Avenue (San Francisco)

-19th Avenue is a north-south city street in San Francisco, California.
+19th Avenue is a north–south city street located on the West Side of San Francisco, California.
 It consists of two non-contiguous segments that are separated by Golden Gate Park.
 The southern segment is a six-lane arterial thoroughfare, mostly signed as part of California State Route 1, that goes through the southwestern part of the city.
 The non-contiguous northern segment is primarily a residential street through the Richmond District.

 Route description

 Southern segment

 The southern segment of 19th Avenue begins as a northern continuation of St. Charles Avenue, a dead end street south of Randolph Street near the Ingleside neighborhood of San Francisco.
 19th Avenue then proceeds northwest to Junipero Serra Boulevard.
 After crossing Junipero Serra, it heads north, passing San Francisco State University and Stonestown Galleria to Sloat Boulevard.
 The street then runs through the Sunset District to the southern edge of Golden Gate Park, where it then continues inside the park as Crossover Drive.

 Despite being a city street, the avenue between Junipero Serra Boulevard and Golden Gate Park is designated as part of the State Highway 1.
 The portion of the avenue between Junipero Serra Boulevard and Eucalyptus Drive is also run by the Muni Metro M Ocean View light rail, providing access to Downtown.
 19th Avenue is located between 18th Avenue and 20th Avenue.